ninivert/ParticleAccelerator/README.md

 ## Known ~~bugs~~ features

 - Lighting comes from below in a part of the accelerator, for some reason
-- On some graphics card (e.g. integrated intel), the depth buffer for the drawing calls is bugged and you can see through some elements.
+- On some graphics cards (e.g. integrated intel cards), the depth buffer for the drawing calls is bugged and you can see through some elements.
 This does _not_ happen on nvidia cards.